hectorproko/Quartz/content/Intellipaat/Assignments/AWS/AWS DevOps/Case Study/Case Study – AWS DevOps_AWS DevOps_AWS Weekday BC = 2301080808.md

 User APKAG4NQRHE3SUWI647
 IdentityFile ~/.ssh/id_rsa
 ```
-%%The User in this assignment or repo was not APKAG4NQRHE3SUWI647, used AKIA4GNRQHE3YHDJ77VM just wanted to reuse the image%%

 <br>![[Pasted image 20231018202828.png]]

 I push the content to AWS CodeCommit: Using the terminal, I run: